0xGar/Info/CORS using GoLang.md

 ```

 This tells the web browser: `Let the client connect to my server ONLY IF they're visiting from www.yourDomain.com.`
-(Use * instead of www.YourDomain.com for allowing ALL hosts; useful when you're unsure what domain to use using development)
+(Use "*" instead of "www.YourDomain.com" for allowing ALL hosts; useful when you're unsure what domain to use using development,
+but be careful: If you enabled Access-Control Allow Credentials so that you can use cookies, then setting "*"
+will DISABLE the parameter, meaning cookies will NO LONGER work.
+This is by design, and there's nothing we can do about it.)

-Keep in mind that this is telling the web browser what to do, so people can bypass it if they feel inclined (e.g.,
+Keep in mind that CORS is simply telling the web browser what to do, so people can bypass it if they feel inclined (e.g.,
 by installing a browser plugin that modifies the Access-Control-Allow-Origin header).
 And that's okay.
 It's not about if someone bypasses it; it's about ensuring your website is reasonably accessible.